Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: Introduction

-\item We demonstrate that our framework is applicable to several practical scenarios, including ISAC and multiple random access scenarios.
+\item To illustrate the generality of the proposed framework, we demonstrate that our framework is applicable to several practical scenarios, including ISAC and multiple random access scenarios.
 In the ISAC case, leveraging the fact that MI maximization via FP is well established \cite{shenFPtsp1, chen2025fast}, we show that our proposed framework can be seamlessly integrated to jointly maximize the composite objective of MI and KLD.
-In the multiple random access scenario, formulated as maximizing a weighted sum of Gaussian KLDs, each term in the objective preserves the single-Gaussian algebraic form, ensuring that our method can be suitably applied.
+In the multiple random access scenario, formulated as maximizing a weighted sum of Gaussian KLDs, each term in the objective preserves the single-Gaussian algebraic form, ensuring that our method can be suitably applied. \end{itemize}